junxit/us-congress-bills-110/metadata.md

 - 2007-05-22 — Introduced in Senate
 - 2007-05-22 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs. (text of measure as introduced: CR S6473-6475)
 - 2007-05-22 — Sponsor introductory remarks on measure.
 (CR S6473)
+- 2007-06-06 — Committee on Homeland Security and Governmental Affairs referred to Subcommittee on Oversight of Government Management, the Federal Workforce, and the District of Columbia.
+- 2007-08-01 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported without amendment favorably.
+- 2007-10-03 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman without amendment.
+With written report No. 110-188.
+- 2007-10-03 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman without amendment.
+With written report No. 110-188.
+- 2007-10-03 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 402.
+- 2007-10-03 — Senate amendment submitted